mkishi1221/mkishi1221.github.io/_includes/cv.md

 ## Product Designer <span class="chip">On-site</span>

-I designed products and managed operations for a boutique design studio in Tokyo.
+I designed products and directed operations for a boutique design studio in Tokyo.

 - Created client presentations to communicate design concepts and proposals.
 - Used rapid prototyping methods to test and validate early-stage concepts.
-- Managed the studio's social media and hosted multilingual networking events on Meetup.
+- Oversaw the studio's social media and hosted multilingual networking events on Meetup.
-- Managed the studio's office relocation, including contract negotiation, tenancy review, and vendor coordination.
+- Directed the studio's office relocation, including contract negotiation, tenancy review, and vendor coordination.

 # New Age Sapphire Technical Services LLC (September 2014 - March 2016)